fatemamos/sfh/README.md

-# Design Choices
+# Design Decisions

-## Message Representation
+## Message Classes
-The message system is built using an object-oriented hierarchy.
+The message-handling system is built around an abstract base class `Message` and three concrete subclasses for the different types: `TEL`, `GPS`, and `SET`.
-A base `Message` class contains shared fields (sensor ID, message type), and each specific message type (`TEL`, `GPS`, `SET`) is implemented as its own subclass.
-Each subclass handles its own parsing logic and validation rules.
+This structure keeps validation rules isolated inside each specific message class while sharing common checks—such as sensor ID validation and message type checking—through the base class.

-This design avoids large `if/else` blocks and keeps the code modular, clear, and easy to extend if new message types are added in the future.
+Using OOP keeps the code more organized, readable, and easy to extend if new message types are needed in the future.

 ---

-## Buffer Implementation
+## Circular Buffer Structure
-The circular buffer uses a fixed-size Python list together with two pointers:
+The circular buffer is implemented using the classic ring-buffer model with three internal variables:

-- **head** → points to the oldest message
+- **head** – points to the oldest element
-- **tail** → points to the next free slot
+- **tail** – points to the next insertion point

-This structure guarantees **O(1)** push/pop operations and avoids shifting data like a regular list would.
-The buffer is memory-efficient and behaves like a proper FIFO queue.
+- **size** – current message count

+This design ensures **O(1)** push and pop operations without shifting any elements in memory.
+It also makes overwrite behavior simple, since advancing the head automatically drops the oldest message.

 ---

-## Event Flags
+## Flags Design
-The buffer supports three internal flags:
+The buffer uses sticky flags for:

-- **overflow flag** – set when pushing into a full buffer
-- **underflow flag** – set when popping from an empty buffer
-- **data-loss-resize flag** – set when resizing causes message loss

-All flags use a **sticky** design:
+- **overflow**
+- **underflow**
+- **resize data loss**

-they remain `True` until the user explicitly checks them.
+A sticky flag stays `True` until it is explicitly read.
-This makes it easy to detect rare events that may happen between operations.
+This mimics hardware-style buffers, where events should not be missed even if they occur between operations.

 ---

-## Resizing Rules
+## Resize Strategy
-The buffer supports dynamic resizing with predictable behavior:
+The buffer supports increasing and decreasing capacity with clear rules:

-- **Increasing capacity**: always allowed; all messages preserved.
+- **Increasing size** → always allowed; no data loss.
-- **Decreasing capacity (safe)**: allowed when current size ≤ new capacity.
-- **Decreasing with data loss**: allowed only if overwrite mode is enabled.
+- **Decreasing size (safe)** → allowed if the current number of messages fits.
+- **Decreasing size (unsafe)**:
-- **Decreasing with data loss but overwrite=False**: resize is rejected.
+  - If `overwrite=False` → resize is rejected.

-If a resize operation causes message loss, the buffer sets the `data_loss_resize_flag` so the user knows the buffer dropped old data.
+  - If `overwrite=True` → oldest messages are dropped, and the data-loss flag is set.

+This ensures predictable and controlled behavior when resizing while protecting the user from unexpected data loss.

 ---

-# Edge Cases Considered
+# Edge Cases Handled

-- Messages with incorrect length or non-digit sensor IDs
+- Sensor ID not exactly three digits
+- Sensor ID containing non-numeric characters
-- Unknown message type strings
+- Unknown message type identifiers
-- Missing commas or extra arguments in GPS/SET messages
+- Incorrect GPS/SET formats (wrong number of fields, missing commas)
-- Out-of-range values (battery %, latitude, longitude, msgs_per_second)
+- Numeric values outside required ranges (battery %, latitude, longitude, etc.)
+- Pushing into a full buffer with overwrite disabled
-- Pushing to a full buffer with overwrite on/off
+- Pushing into a full buffer with overwrite enabled (drops oldest)
-- Popping from an empty buffer with/without raising an exception
+- Popping from an empty buffer (returns `None` or raises exception)
-- Resizing smaller than the current message count
-- Rejecting unsafe resize attempts
-- Ensuring flags are set and cleared consistently
-- Ensuring FIFO order remains valid after resizing
+- Attempting to shrink buffer below current size
+- Resizing rejected when overwrite is off
+- Resizing allowed with overwrite on (keeps newest messages)
+- Flags only clear after being read

 ---

-# Future Enhancements
+# Possible Improvements

-- Add buffer visualization or debugging tools
+- Add a debug/visualization function showing head/tail positions and buffer contents
+- Implement serialization to save and load messages
-- Add thread-safety for multi-threaded applications
+- Add thread-safety for multi-threaded or real-time systems
-- Add serialization (export/import of messages)
-- Make the buffer iterable (`for msg in buffer:`)
+- Make the buffer iterable (`for msg in buffer`)
-- Add optional logging to monitor push/pop/resize events
+- Add optional logging for buffer events such as overflow and underflow